AlexandreDecan/sismic/docs/execution.rst

 .. seealso::
     Other semantics can be quite easily implemented.
-For example, the extension *sismic-semantics* already provides support for outer-first/source-state and eventless transitions first.
+For example, the extension *sismic-semantics* already provides support for outer-first/source-state semantics and priority to transitions with event.
     More information on :ref:`extensions`.